 You can’t drink nam tao hoo without eating patongo, the Thai style donut.
 The dough is fried in a large frying pan until golden yellow, and the soft donuts are slightly salty.
 You can have it with coffee like the Thai locals do, or if you’d prefer something sweeter, dip it in condensed milk or Thai green custard.

 This is my favorite local breakfast.
 A soft-boiled egg?
 Yes!
-Wondering how it could be different from any other soft boiled egg?
-On the pushcarts selling coffee and tea that you’ll find all over Bangkok you can also buy soft boiled eggs, but it’s the charming way they’re served in a glass like a shot that I really love.
-The egg is cracked into a glass before being cooked, and you season it yourself with pepper and Maggie sauce, and drink it with a strong coffee with condensed milk layered on top.
+Wondering how it could be different from any other soft-boiled egg?
+On the pushcarts selling coffee and tea that you’ll find all over Bangkok, you can also buy soft boiled eggs, but it’s the charming way they’re served in a glass-like shot that I really love.
+The egg is cracked into a glass before being cooked, and you season it yourself with pepper and Maggie sauce and drink it with a strong coffee with condensed milk layered on top.

 Kanom Krok - Coconut pudding

 Lastly, you can’t miss having dessert for breakfast!
-Kanom krok is a coconut pudding made from rice flour and concentrated coconut milk which is poured into a hot half-moon hole pan to cook until golden.
-This authentic Thai dessert is sprinkled with vegetables such as spring onion, corn, pumpkin and taro.
+Kanom Krok is a coconut pudding made from rice flour and concentrated coconut milk which is poured into a hot half-moon hole pan to cook until golden.
+This authentic Thai dessert is sprinkled with vegetables such as spring onion, corn, pumpkin, and taro.
 Crispy outside and soft inside, the taste is sweet and a little bit salty.
-You can find kanom krokin any local market and on pushcarts in the morning.
+You can find kanom krokin in any local market and on pushcarts in the morning.

 I hope you’re inspired to enjoy the mornings and eat breakfast local style in Bangkok, not just at the international breakfast buffet in your hotel.
 The only rule is to wake up early, walk through the streets and find one you like the look of!
 You won’t need to carry a lot of money, as all of these dishes won’t cost more than $3 each, but just remember to take cash.
 Enjoy!